Merpati Nusantara Airlines Flight 9760D: Flight

 Merpati Flight 9760D took off at 10:15 (local time) with an estimated time of arrival at Oksibil of 11:05.
-It was the second flight using the same aircraft with the first flight departed at 06.50 A.M local time.
+It was the second flight using the same aircraft; the first flight departed at 06.50 A.M local time.
 The flight was planned to use Visual Flight Rules instead of Instrument Flight Rules.
 Fuel was sufficient for at least 2 hours and 50 minutes.
 Flight crews did not report any problems related to the aircraft as the plane took off from Sentani Airport.
-But then, at 10:28, the plane had lost contact.
-Control Tower frantically tried to contact the missing plane, but no response was received.
+But then, at 10:28, the plane lost contact with air traffic control.
+The Control Tower frantically tried to contact the missing plane, but no response was received.
 The plane later missed the scheduled arrival.
-An INCERFA was later declared by the tower.
+An "Uncertainty Phase" was later declared by the tower.

-The plane still missing on 13:05 P.M.
+The plane still was missing at 13:05 P.M.
 At this point, the plane should have run out of fuel.
 A search team was assembled by Indonesian National Search and Rescue Agency (BASARNAS).
-Two days later the wreckage of the plane found at the elevation of 9300 ft.
+Two days later, the wreckage of the plane was found at the elevation of 9300 ft.
 All fifteen people on board were fatally injured.
-The plane was found disintegrated due to massive impact force when it hit terrain.
-The impact force was so big that no one could survive the crash.
+The plane was found disintegrated due to massive impact forces when it hit terrain.
+The impact force was so large that no one could survive the crash.

-The plane had apparently crashed in a good weather.
+The plane had apparently crashed in good weather.
 Another aircraft in the vicinity informed Flight 9760D that the weather around Oksibil Airport was partly cloudy.
 The aircraft, a DHC-6-300 with tail number PK-NVC was a 30-year-old airframe and was not equipped with a flight data recorder.